nightscout/nightscout.github.io/docs/vendors/railway.app/new_user.md

 ### Create your Railway and GitHub accounts from a computer.

+!!!note
     Do not change device/computer/browser during the setup process!

-!!! note
     If you have unexpected issues when creating your site, restart with another browser.

 </br>